robertdkirkby/DiscretizedEarningsDynamics/README.md

 [KFTT=Kirkby-Farmer-Tanaka-Toda]

 ------------------------------------------------------
-Following explains how to run the codes to generate all the results in the paper.
+Following explains how to run the codes to generate all the results in the paper (all Tables and Figures).

 First run 'JustDiscretizeAndEvaluate.m'
 This creates all the discretizations, including a variety of grid sizes (n_z) and other settings.